 These programs of study lead to a Master of Science (M.S.) or a Doctor of Philosophy (Ph.D.) degree in the Building Systems Concentration in Environmental Conservation (ECo).

 This concentration is designed for students who want scientific training in the multi-disciplinary field of building systems.
 The focus of this concentration is broadly on building systems but encompasses specialized training in fields such as building sustainability, green building, structural timber design, energy systems, material strength modeling, management/marketing of building materials, construction management, and digital design.
 The diverse nature of the concentration is intended to allow students from different backgrounds to shape their own education under the guidance of a faculty advisory committee.

-Research projects of graduate students in the Building Systems Concentration are varied.
+Research projects of graduate students in the Building Systems Concentration are varied (see our Publications for examples).
 Through their research projects, graduate students often employ or provide volunteer opportunities for interested undergraduates.
 Graduate students are also encouraged to participate in projects and activities of their colleagues to broaden their experience and to provide and receive ideas and suggestions for improvements.

 Areas of Study

 BCT currently specializes in the following areas of study in our research graduate program.
 Follow the links below to learn more about the topics and see a list of the respective faculty advisors:

 M.S.
 Thesis Degree: Building Systems Concentration in Environmental Conservation

 Students in this concentration are expected to meet all of the requirements for an M.S. degree in the Department of Environmental Conservation, as outlined in the graduate student handbook, including the following: